-Example of what this process looks like on your phone (CODES WILL DIFFER DEPENDING ON SESSION, THIS IS AN EXAMPLE FROM A PREVIOUS SUMMER).
+Example of what this looks like on your phone (CODES WILL DIFFER DEPENDING ON SESSION, below is an example of the code for Weekend Session 1: Spook-tacular)

-Tell people to text @on22cows to the number 81010
+Tell people to text @tpocspook3 to the number 81010

 They'll receive a welcome text from Remind.

-If anyone has trouble with 81010, they can try texting @on22cows to (954) 906-9369.
+If anyone has trouble with 81010, they can try texting @tpocspook3 to (810) 250-7858.

-Family Contact: If your camper has any issues you should know about, we will notify you of the situation by reaching out via Remind or a phone call, depending on the situation (please note that camperparent phone calls are not possible at camp, and escalate homesickness).
+Family Contact: If your camper has any issues you should know about, we will notify you of the situation by reaching out via Remind or a phone call, depending on the situation (please note that camper-parent phone calls are not possible at camp, and escalate homesickness).
 Our staff members are trained and well-equipped to head off potential problems before they escalate.
 To foster independence, family/friends are welcome to visit camp only during check-in and check-out.
 If your camper has forgotten items that they needs, such as glasses, swimsuit, etc. please contact us via Remind to alert us and to schedule a drop-off.

 Lost and Found: We will make every effort to return lost and found items while your camper is at camp.
 Please label all items with your camper's name in a permanent marker or label for easy identification.
-Items found after the camp session will be put in our lost and found area and may be claimed by description.
+Items found after the camp session will be put in our lost and found and may be claimed by description.
 If you find out something is missing upon returning home, please call our office as soon as possible.
 Arrangements can be made to pick up the item(s) at Timber Pointe.
-Two weeks after the last summer camp session, all remaining items will be donated to a local nonprofit.
+Two weeks after the camp session, all remaining items will be donated to a local nonprofit.
 Undergarments and socks left at camp will be thrown away.
 Timber Pointe Outdoor Center is not responsible for lost, stolen, or damaged items.